HEAT

 • Active information and targeted involvement of citizens in the planning process

-6. Final report
+6. Expert report

 Provision of all relevant data and results in a detailed report that serves as a basis for further planning and implementation of the heat transition